AyBims/alx-zero_day/0x03-git/README.md

-readme for git task
+readme file for git task
-Contains info about directory
+Contains info about the directory